 Writing Belonging at the Millennium brings together two pressing and interrelated matters: the global environmental impacts of post-industrial economies and the politics of place in settler-colonial societies.

-Emily Potter is a Senior Lecturer in the School of Communication and Creative Arts at Deakin University in Australia.
+Emily Potter is an associate professor in writing and literature in the School of Communication and Creative Arts, Deakin University.

 Chapter 1 Anxious Belonging

 Chapter 4 Redeeming environments

 Chapter 5 Desiccated and infective: writing in Thea Astley’s Drylands

 Chapter 6 The past is all around: Chloe Hooper’s A Child’s Book of True Crime

 Chapter 7 Toxic imaginaries: undoing origins and endings

 ‘Writing Belonging at the Millennium continues Emily Potter’s passionate quest to understand Australia in all its contentious and contested facets… Against divisive histories and loyalties, and the pressing realities of the Anthropocene that continue to inform what Australia is, Potter argues forcefully that “we need stories that admit to a world in which our shadows are with us rather than erased.”
 This is a deeply critical and hopeful book that is essential reading if we are to fully reckon with those shadows.’